 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
-This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
-It is the student's responsibility to request accommodations.
-An appointment can be made with Katherine Belew, Academic Advisor/Coordinator of Special Populations located in Student Services.
-She can be reached at 903-434-8264.
-For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.
+This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford e q u a l educational opportunity.
+It is the student's responsibility to arrange an appointment with a College counselor to obtain a Request for Accommodations form.
+For more information, please refer to the NTCC Catalog or Student Handbook.